KaisenAmin/c_std/deque/README.md

 # Deque Library in C

-**Author:** amin tahmasebi
+**Author:** Amin Tahmasebi
 **Release Date:** 2023
 **License:** ISC License

-The Deque library is a part of a project to reimplement C++ standard library features in C. It provides a generic container that encapsulates dynamic size Deques, offering similar functionality to `std::deque` in C++.
+The Deque library provides a generic container in C that mimics the functionality of `std::deque` in C++.
+It offers a dynamic-size double-ended queue (deque) that allows fast insertion and removal of elements from both ends.
+This library is part of a larger project to reimplement C++ standard library features in C.

 ## Compilation

-To compile the Deque library along with your main program, use the following GCC command: if you need other lib just you can add name of libs .c
+To compile the Deque library along with your main program, use the following GCC command:

 ```bash
 gcc -std=c11 -O3 -march=native -flto -funroll-loops -Wall -Wextra -pedantic -s -o main ./main.c ./deque/deque.c